English Ragi Roti (1 Piece) and English Baingan Bharta (1 Serving (120g))

 Portion Control

-Reduce the portion size of both the ragi roti and baingan bharta.
-Smaller portions can help in moderating the glucose response.
+Start by reducing the portion sizes of both the ragi roti and baingan bharta.
+Smaller portions can help prevent large glucose spikes.

 Stay Hydrated